Valley of the Moon Park Master Plan

-Anchorage Parks and Recreation is updating the site plan for the Valley of the Moon Park.
-To ensure that the updated site plan aligns with the desires of the local community, Parks and Recreation is working with an advisory group.
+Anchorage Parks and Recreation is updating the master plan for the Valley of the Moon Park.
+To ensure that the updated plan aligns with the desires of the local community, Parks and Recreation is working with an advisory group.

 Valley of the Moon Park is a 21.78 acre community-use park located between downtown and midtown along the Chester Creek Greenbelt.
 The park is one of Anchorage's most popular parks and features a playground, two picnic shelters, a community garden, a ball field, a parking lot as well as open space, forest and a stream.